-It is awe inspiring to see how many humans help at every stage of this journey – volunteers, foster families, trainers, and vets.
-Their heartache and delight on seeing their pup’s journey to help improve the life of a visually challenged person make for a riveting viewing.
+It is awe-inspiring to see how many humans help at every stage of this journey – volunteers, foster families, trainers, and vets.
+Their heartache and delight in seeing their pup’s journey to help improve the life of a visually challenged person make for riveting viewing.

 Complement this with watching is Quill, the Life of a guide dog (2004)

 Dogs are special.
 They fill us up with unbridled joy and happiness – whether as a friendly doggo at work, a beloved pet or a working dog.
 Pick of the litter pays glowing tributes to these amazing pooches who go on to be the brightness in a life threatened by darkness.